Note: TTW= The Teacher Will; TSW= The Students Will; GCR= Google Classroom

 A. Clear Target: I can describe the characteristics of Julius Caesar’s rule, including: Leadership in the military; popularity amongst the Plebeians; role as dictator for life; and his assassination.

-1. Review: After the class has answered the question to the best of their ability, TTW assess if there needs to be a review of the previous day’s lesson.
+2. Review: TTW assess if there needs to be a review of the previous day’s lesson.
 If a review is needed, TTW have the students get out their notes and will review the material with them.

 D. Presentation of New Material: TSW review a video presentation on Julius Caesar and answer lecture questions that go along with it.
+In order to answer the questions as notes, TS must write each question, leave room underneath for the answer, and then answer each question in the space they provided.
 Here is a link to the presentation.
+The lecture questions are listed in number 3 below.
+After the lecture questions are completed, TSW complete the chart over Julius Caesar in section F. 2. below.

 1. N/A